What are your health and safety policies?

 Where should I park?

 The closest option is the city-owned Riverfront Ramp on South 2nd Street directly across from the Guthrie, and the standard event parking rate is $10.
 Limited metered and street parking is also available.

 What should I wear?

 Come as you are and be yourself — there is no dress code at the Guthrie.
-We do ask that you refrain from wearing perfumes, colognes or lotions with strong aromas (your fellow patrons with allergies or sensitivities will thank you).
+Masks are currently required for all audience members, and we also ask that you refrain from wearing strong perfumes, colognes or lotions (your fellow patrons with allergies or sensitivities will thank you).

 Are food and beverages allowed in the theater?